 Me: “Oh, why thank you (with a crooked smile and certain bell’s palsy charm) — I’d love to.”

-At 12, I would tell myself everyday that if I made it out alive, I was going to be heal minds like a Sherlock Holmes.
-Coming out of the hospital with a nice PICC line and crooked smile — I told my mom I was going to be a neurologist/actress when I grew up (so I can make people smile *especially since at the time I couldn’t smile on my own.*)
+At 12 years old, I told myself everyday that if I made it out alive, I was going to be work with other minds like a Sherlock Holmes.
+Coming out of the hospital with a PICC line and crooked smile — I told my mom I was going to be a neurologist and part-time comedian when I grew up (so I can make people smile, especially since at the time I couldn’t smile on my own.)